zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 `Target of Evaluation`_.
 The Trust Boundary mapped to block diagram is shown in the figure below.
 Other modules inside SPE stay in the same TOE as TF-M does.

-Valid Data flows across the Trust Boundary are also shown in the figure below.
+Valid data flows across the Trust Boundary are also shown in the figure below.
 This threat model only focuses on the data flows related to TF-M.

 .. figure:: overall-DFD.png